wearebraid/vueformulate.com/docs/guide/validation/README.md

 ### Validation Syntax

-Declaring what validation rules apply to your field is as easy as adding a `validation` prop to your `FormulateInput` field.
+Declaring what validation rules is as easy as adding a `validation` prop to your `FormulateInput` field.
 Rules can be declared shorthand using a series of pipe (`|`) separated strings or using an array syntax.

 #### Pipe-separated string syntax (preferred)
 ```vue